 On April 30, 2010 (the "Acquisition Date"), the Company acquired all of the common stock of Lifecore Biomedical, Inc. ("Lifecore") under a Stock Purchase Agreement ("Purchase Agreement") in order to expand its product offerings and enter into new markets.
 Lifecore was a privately-held hyaluronan-based biomaterials company located in Chaska, Minnesota.
-Lifecore is principally involved in the development and manufacture of products utilizing hyaluronan, a naturally occurring polysaccharide that is widely distributed in the extracellular matrix of connective tissues in both animals and humans.
+Lifecore is principally involved in the development and manufacture of products utilizing hyaluronan, a naturally occurring polysaccharide that is widely distributed in the extracellular matrix of connective tissues in both animals and humans

-Under the Purchase Agreement, the aggregate consideration payable by the Company to the former Lifecore stockholder at closing consisted of \$40.0 million in cash, which included \$6.6 million that is held in an escrow account to secure the indemnification rights of Landec and other indemnities with respect to certain matters, including breaches of representations, warranties and covenants included in the Purchase Agreement.
+Under the Purchase Agreement, the aggregate consideration payable by the Company to the former Lifecore stockholder at closing consisted of \$40.0 million in cash, which included \$6.6 million that is held in an escrow account to secure the Company's rights with regards to indemnification, representations, warranties and covenants included in the Purchase Agreement.
 The escrow account is in the name of the seller and Landec's rights under the escrow agreement consist solely of its ability to file a claim against the escrow.
 Half of the escrow, or \$3.3 million, was released and paid to the former Lifecore shareholder in May 2011.
-In addition, the Company may be required to pay in cash up to an additional \$10.0 million in earn out payments in the event that Lifecore achieves certain revenue targets in calendar years 2011 and 2012.
+In addition, the Company may be required to pay up to an additional \$10.0 million in earn out payments in the event that Lifecore achieves certain revenue targets in calendar years 2011 and 2012.